Ultramarine Magmell: Manhua

 Dainenbyo launched the manhua on Fanfan Dongman's Fan Manhua website.
 Later the series was licensed and translated in Japan on Shueisha's shōnen manga app Shōnen Jump+ in June 2015 under the name Gunjō no Magmell.
 Eight volumes have been published to date.

 Anime

 An anime television series adaptation was announced on April 29, 2018.
 The series is directed by Hayato Date and written by Chūji Mikasano, with animation by Pierrot+.
 The series' music is composed by Yasuharu Takanashi.
 It aired from April 7 to June 30, 2019 on Tokyo MX and BS Fuji.
-Fudanjuku is performing the series' opening theme song "Dash&Daaash!!", while a flood of circle is performing the series' ending theme song "The Key".
+Fudanjuku performed the series' opening theme song "Dash&Daaash!!", while A Flood of Circle performed the ending theme song "The Key".
 Netflix streamed the series on October 10, 2019.

+Name origin

+The name Magmell likely comes from Mag Mell, one of the names for the Celtic Otherworld.